What is the O2O?

 O2O Conservation: Connect and Protect

 North Florida Land Trust (NFLT) is working with Camp Blanding to accelerate land conservation around the base to protect military training from incompatible land development, and protect imperiled species habitat.
 In addition, NFLT partnered with the USDA Natural Resources Conservation Service (NRCS) to implement the Longleaf Pine and Gopher Tortoise Working Lands for Wildlife programs in the O2O.
-To this end, NFLT and the O2O Partnership received a $3.56 million allotment of Farm Bill funds (RCPP) for O2O land conservation in 2018, and 9.3 million in 2020, this also includes land protection and improved conservation practices on private lands.
+In 2018 NFLT and the O2O Partnership received $3.56 million of Farm Bill funds (RCPP) for O2O land conservation and an additional $9.3 million in 2020, that also includes funding for land protection and improved conservation practices on private lands.

-NFLT and O2O Partners successfully brought diverse funding sources to the table.
-Which will provide matching funds in the amount of $11.4 million for the $9.3 million in the 2020 RCPP to the amount of $11,405,100.
-Providing the O2O with more than $20,000,000 to fund conservation.
+NFLT and O2O Partners successfully brought diverse funding sources to the table which will provide matching funds in the amount of $11.4 million for the $9.3 million awarded in the 2020 RCPP providing the O2O with more than $20 million in support of conservation.
 We are reaching out to O2O landowners to protect critical lands and promote conservation management practices.
-For more information on land acquisition and conservation easements contact Kim Hall, email@example.com.
-To read more on the 2020 RCPP click here.
+For more information on land acquisition and conservation easements please contact Kim Hall at firstname.lastname@example.org.
+To read more on the 2020 RCPP please click here.

-Our goal is to protect 140,000 acres in the O2O Conservation Corridor in the next 20 years.
-A network of connected conservation lands benefit wildlife and natural resources, as well as assure ecological resiliency as our environment changes and our population grows.
+Our goal is to protect 140,000 acres in the O2O Conservation Corridor over the next 20 years.
+A network of connected conservation lands benefit wildlife and protect natural resources, as well as assure ecological resiliency as our environment changes and our population grows.

 What are the conservation benefits of building the O2O Wildlife Corridor?

 - Synergy of conservation programs: better coordination of conservation efforts among partner organizations including better landowner outreach and leveraging additional funding.

-- Protection of wildlife habitat and natural resources: enhanced conservation will help > 16 endangered and threatened species and wide-ranging mammals such as the Florida Black Bear.
+- Protection of wildlife habitat and natural resources: enhanced conservation will help more than 16 endangered and threatened species and wide-ranging mammals such as the Florida Black Bear.